secretstartups/handbook/finance/expenses/index.html.md

 ## Expense Reimbursement for Terminated Team Members

 If a team member whom you managed has left GitLab and comes to you with final expenses that are valid for reimbursement, please verify that they were not already processed in Expensify and then contact Accounts Payable.
 You must submit valid receipts and a completed copy of the [Expense Reimbursement template](https://docs.google.com/spreadsheets/d/1D0kWlqol7jBjqn7yDY6uc7UCWSIcUmiF/edit?usp=sharing&ouid=108533621432009168804&rtpof=true&sd=true) along with your approval.
+Please note that we may also ask the terminated team member to provide valid banking details in order to process the payment to them.
 AP will do their best to process and pay the reimbursement to the individual within 1 week.

 - - -